Exchange Rate in Norway

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to Statistics Norway, industrial production fell a seasonally-adjusted 2.2% in January compared to the previous month, representing a deterioration from the 1.0% fall in December.
+Industrial production fell a seasonally-adjusted 1.4% in March compared to the previous month, less than the 1.8% fall in February, according to Statistics Norway.